Liberty Oil

 Liberty Oil is an Australian petroleum distributor and retailer.
-It is a subsidiary of Viva Energy.
+It is owned and operated by Viva Energy who also own Shell, Reddy Express and OTR.
+The company is not to be confused with Liberty Energy.

 History

 Liberty Oil was founded in 1995 by David Goldberger and David Wieland, who had previously founded Solo in 1974, before selling it to Ampol in 1989.
-Goldberger and Wieland had been subject to a ten year non-compete clause however this was ruled void by the Trade Practices Commission when Ampol merged with Caltex.
+Goldberger and Wieland had been subject to a ten year non-compete clause.
+However, this was ruled void by the Trade Practices Commission when Ampol merged with Caltex.